tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/对象/存储类型/存储类型概述_intl_en.md

 You can restore your objects in the following three modes:

-- Expedited: restores an object of up to 256 MB within 1-5 minutes.
+- Expedited: restores an object within 1-5 minutes.
 - Standard: restores an object within 3-5 hours.
 - Bulk: restores multiple objects within 5-12 hours.